October 14, 2017 – Susan Lazear – Japanese Shibori Techniques

 Bay Area Events and Shows

 You can find us at local events.
-MKGSFBA will have a lovely booth at Stitches West in Santa Clara, CA in February 2017.
-There will a lot of machine knitting fun and many beautiful items to look at.
-The guild participated in the Maker Faire Bay Area 2016, during the weekend of May 20-22, 2016, at the San Mateo Event Center, with an Arduino hack for patterning.
+MKGSFBA had a lovely booth (#408) at Stitches West in Santa Clara, CA in February 2017.
+There was a lot of machine knitting fun and many beautiful items to look at.
+The guild also participated in the Maker Faire Bay Area 2017, during the weekend of May 19-21, 2017, at the San Mateo Event Center.

 Join us on Ravelry.